Fiat Panda hatchback review

 On the flipside, there’s lots of headroom for a city car, but there isn’t a huge amount of space for rear-seat passengers, even though the back seats can slide backwards and forwards, which is pretty unique for a city car.
 The main advantage of this feature is the ability to increase boot space, but it’s worth noting split-folding rear seats are an optional extra on all but the top two trim levels.

-The Panda range is quite broad, spanning from pretty basic City Life to the rugged 4x4 and Panda Cross, which have unique styling and features (we’ve reviewed them separately).
+The Panda range was quite broad before, but as of mid-2022 it’s been largely slimmed down – the standard Panda is only offered in City Life trim, and then there’s the Panda Cross and two special editions which are based on it.
+These are the (Red) and Garmin editions.
+The Fiat Panda 4x4 is no longer available.
 It’s possible to end up with quite an expensive Panda, but we’d recommend sticking to more affordable trims, particularly as the little Fiat can depreciate (or lose its initial value) quite rapidly.